qqqlab/madflight-docs/docs/Board-ESP32.md

 ## Pinout ESP32-S3-DevKitC-1

 This is the default pinout for ESP32-S3.
 It is optimized for the Espressif ESP32-S3-DevKitC-1 (44 pin) board.
-This pinout is defined in madflight_board_default_ESP32-S3.h, but can be modified with `#define HW_PIN_XXX` in your program.
+This pinout is defined in madflight_board__ESP32-S3.h, but can be modified with _madflight_ _pin_xxx_ configuration settings in your program.

-Note: Many clones of this board exist, which use various ESP32-S3-WROOM modules and/or have different on-board hardware (LED, RGB LED, SDCARD, etc.) Set Arduino IDE Board settings and HW_PIN_XXX defines accordingly.
+Note: Many clones of this board exist, which use various ESP32-S3-WROOM modules and/or have different on-board hardware (LED, RGB LED, SDCARD, etc.) Set Arduino IDE Board settings and _pin_xxx_ configuration accordingly.

 Note: Pin numbers refer to the GPIO numbers, not to the physical pin number on a board.